sedostheatre/sedos.co.uk/input/events/sunshine-on-leith-auditions.md

 There are a number of opportunities to get involved behind the scenes too!
 We are looking to fill a variety of roles including:

-\- Assistant producer\
+* Assistant producer
-- Stage manager\
+* Stage manager
-- Costume designer\
+* Costume designer
-- Hair and make-up designer\
+* Hair and make-up designer
-- Props sourcer\
+* Props sourcer

+We will also be looking for volunteers to get involved throughout the show process, including set builders, stage crew, Front of House and Box Office help.\
 \
-We will also be looking for volunteers to get involved throughout the show process, including set builders, stage crew, front of house and box office help.\
-\
-To express interest in any of the above please email sunshine@sedos.co.uk
+To express interest in any of the above please email [sunshine@sedos.co.uk](mailto:sunshine@sedos.co.uk)

 **MORE ABOUT SEDOS AUDITIONS**